communitiesuk/funding-service-design-utils/README.md

 Either of the following options will install the funding-service-design-utils into your python project.
 The package `fsd_utils` can then be imported.

 ## Released version
-To install a particular version, use `uv add funding-service-design-utils==0.0.1` (update the version number as appropriate).
+To install a particular version, use `uv add funding-service-design-utils==x.y.z` (update the version number as appropriate).

 ## Latest / in-dev version
 To reference the latest commit from a particular branch: